 - Wild rice

 It’s not always easy to tell which grains are in a particular product, especially bread.
 For instance, brown bread isn’t necessarily whole wheat — the color may come from added coloring.
-If you’re not sure something has whole grains, check the product label or the Nutrition Facts panel.
-Look for the word “whole” on the package, and make sure whole grains appear among the first items in the ingredient list.
+If you’re unsure something has whole grains, check the product label or the Nutrition Facts panel.
+Look for the word “whole” on the package, and ensure whole grains appear among the first items in the ingredient list.

 How to enjoy more whole grains in your diet